openvinotoolkit/open_model_zoo/demos/background_subtraction_demo/cpp_gapi/README.md

     -blur_bgr                  Optional.
 Blur background.
     -target_bgr                Optional.
 Background onto which to composite the output (by default to green field).
     -u                         Optional.
 List of monitors to show initially.
+    -use_onevpl                Optional.
+Use onevpl video decoding.
+    -onevpl_params             Optional.
+Parameters for onevpl video decoding.
+Format: <prop name>:<value>;<prop name>:<value> Semicolon separated list of oneVPL mfxVariants which is used for configuring source (see `MFXSetConfigFilterProperty` by https://spec.oneapi.io/versions/latest/elements/oneVPL/source/index.html)

 Available target devices:  <targets>
 ```